gnatbomb/Single-Bit-Texting-Application/README.md

 	Assuming we need to get at least 80 cpm, that means we have 80/60 = 1.333333 characters per second.
 Each character is 8 bits, which means we have
 	0.166 seconds for each bit.
 Thus we decided that our single solution should use the timeframe of 20 ms to send.

+With all of that out of the way, the message should appear on the receiver's computer accurately and quickly.